-- Site conditions and regional geology, - Subsurface conditions - Site Classification according to AS2870/AS2159 (soil reactivity), - Foundation design parameters including foundation options, and - Exposure classification/soil aggressiveness according to AS2870.
+- Site conditions and regional geology, - Subsurface conditions - Site Classification according to AS2870/AS2159 (soil reactivity), - Maximum permissible temporary and permanent batter slopes and retaining wall design parameters, - Foundation design parameters including foundation options, and - Exposure classification/soil aggressiveness according to AS2870.

-The investigation was undertaken in accordance with STS proposal P22-025 dated 19th January 2022.
+The investigation was undertaken in accordance with STS proposal P22-668A dated 16th November 2022.